SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

 the `play(rounds:)` method uses optional chaining each time it calls a method on the delegate, as discussed in <doc:OptionalChaining>.
-If the `delegate` property is nil, these delegate calls are just skipped.
+If the `delegate` property is nil, these delegate calls are ignored.
 If the `delegate` property is non-nil, the delegate methods are called, and are passed the `DiceGame` instance as a parameter.